 A seasoned trial lawyer, Harris has tried cases on behalf of commercial clients before juries and arbitration panels, and also has substantial appellate experience.
 Harris has successfully conducted more than 20 criminal and civil trials and arbitrations.

 Harris previously served as an Assistant U.S. Attorney in the U.S. Attorney's Office for the Southern District of New York, where he was Chief of the Violent and Organized Crime Unit and before that Deputy Chief of the Narcotics Unit.
 As a prosecutor, Harris supervised more than 30 criminal trials.

-Harris is a frequent speaker on various issues related to regulatory enforcement proceedings and criminal law.
+Harris is a frequent speaker on various issues related to trial practice, regulatory enforcement proceedings and criminal law.
 He recently taught a seminar on federal prosecution at NYU School of Law.
-Harris also served as a law clerk at the Office of the Prosecutor of the International Criminal Tribunal for the Former Yugoslavia, where he worked on the prosecution of Slobodan Milosevic, the former president of Yugoslavia, for attempted genocide and other war crimes.
+Harris served as a law clerk at the Office of the Prosecutor of the International Criminal Tribunal for the Former Yugoslavia, where he worked on the prosecution of Slobodan Milosevic, the former president of Yugoslavia, for attempted genocide and other war crimes.